 Lendlease continues to attract scrutiny for the development of an estate at Mt Gilead near Campbelltown, NSW with concerns about potential harm to local koalas.
 Here's an update on our position and the action we're taking.

-Our position, which we made clear to Lendlease, is that a responsible developer would not go ahead with a development that results in the loss of a healthy colony of a vulnerable species.
+Our position - which we have made clear to Lendlease - is that a responsible developer would not go ahead with a development that results in the loss of a healthy colony of a vulnerable species.
 As one of the few remaining koala populations in the Sydney region, it’s critical these koalas are protected.

-Our current understanding is that if Lendlease's proposals are implemented (including the underpasses, the corridors, exclusion fencing and predator management), this will meet the requirements of the Office of the NSW Chief Scientist & Engineer and so provide necessary protections for the koala colony.
+We understand that if Lendlease's proposals are implemented (including the underpasses, the corridors, exclusion fencing and predator management), this will meet the requirements of the Office of the NSW Chief Scientist & Engineer and provide necessary protections for the koala colony.

 Wouldn't it be better for the development to not go ahead at all?

-However the majority of the site is land that has long been cleared for agriculture, and ongoing cattle grazing has damaged its ecological value.
-As such, the experts we rely on to inform our position advise the koala habitat on the property is expected to deteriorate unless there is active revegeation, restoration and sustained conservation management.
+Additionally, much of the land at the Mount Gilead site has long been cleared for agriculture, and ongoing cattle grazing has damaged its ecological value.
+As such, the experts we rely on to inform our position advise the koala habitat on the property is expected to deteriorate unless there is active revegetation, restoration and sustained conservation management.
 The site does contain patches of vegetation and heavily vegetated riparian corridors and gullies and koalas currently use the site as a corridor.